Autovw/AdvancedNetherite/README.md

 * 4 new tiers of Netherite!
 * For all new tiers of Netherite there are sets of tools, sets of armor and blocks.
 * Every Netherite tier has its own unique properties.
-* Support for Add-ons and datapacks.
+* Support for add-ons and datapacks.

 ![Break](https://i.postimg.cc/FKmD9Nbm/advancednetheritebreak.png)
 ### 💎 Tiers of Netherite